tsackton/taelgar/Gazetteer/Greater Dunmar/Darba Highlands/Darba Highlands.md

 >[!info]+ Information
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-%% Tim: feedback, based on the status/mike comment.
-A map, or link to a regional map, would help understand what the region encompasses  - is this the small area around Darba, or larger?
-Perhaps even just some "how big this area is" statement would help align it on the world map
-Other things that could be useful but less important:
-2-4  sentences on ecology
-1-2 sentences on climate/weather.
-A picture could be helpful as well although I often struggle to get AI pictures of landscapes I like Mostly, if my PCs ended up here, I'd want to know enough to describe it and picture the terrain and weather. which this mostly does see above
-%%
+## Geography

 The Darba Highlands are warm, monsoonal rocky highlands of isolated forests in sheltered valleys, and broad grasslands and savannas that flood during the monsoon rains.
-The Darba Highlands are bordered by the [[Yuvanti Mountains]] to the southeast, the [[~Darba Coastal Mountains~]] to the north, the [[Nevos Sea]] to the west, and the [[Dunmari Basin]] to the northeast.
+The Darba Highlands are bordered by the [[Yuvanti Mountains]] to the southeast, the [[~Darba Coastal Mountains~]] to the north, the [[Nevos Sea]] to the west, and the [[Dunmari Basin]] to the northeast, stretching 200 miles or more inland, and covering the 170 or so miles between the bordering mountain ranges.

+%% note: total size is about 37,000 square miles, roughly the size of Portugal, or Virginia%%

 Geographically, the Darba Highlands transition to the [[Dunmari Basin]] at the height of land in the [[~Yuvanti Gap~]], between the Yuvanti and the [[~Darba Coastal Mountains~]], but culturally, this region typically stretches as far as the [[Copper Hills]].

 The largest and most significant river is the [[Rudhan]], which flows from the [[~Yuvanti Gap~]] to the [[Nevos Sea]], and passes by the city of [[Darba]].
 But numerous other small rivers dot the landscape, and many more appear during the monsoon rains.